 SUBSCRIBE TO INTREPID’S NEWSLETTER FOR TRAVEL INSPO, GIVEAWAYS & MORE

 Plovdiv’s current buzz level is a sweet spot.
 There’s a bounty of culture, yet the pace remains deliciously slow compared to other European hotspots.
 A temperate climate and mountainous landscape add to the tranquil vibe; and as a bonus, pedestrian-only zones and ample green space make the city idea for exploring on foot.

 One of the best opportunities for slow immersion comes from Free Plovdiv Tours.
 The daily walking tours led by university students provide an informal cultural introduction.
 Ask to see the statue of Milo, a beloved local character forever immortalized in bronze.
 It’s tradition to whisper in Milo’s ear for a wish to come true – plus it’s a fun photo opp!
-(And if you make it to Sofia, check out out the day tours from our sister company, Urban Adventures!)

 An afternoon should be spent exploring the 19th century Bulgarian Revival-style mansions of Old Town, today housing galleries and museums.
 Of particular note is the Regional Ethnographic Museum, currently celebrating its centennial.
 Warning: take care on the cobblestone, ankle twists are common.